DavidAl94/AspNet/Demo.md

 By completing this demo you should have:

- * Created a new site using the Web Forms template but including MVC and Web API references.
+ * Created a new site using the Web Forms template and including MVC and Web API references.
  * Created a new Person model (int ID, string Name, int Age)
  * Scaffolded a new MVC controller named MvcPerson
  * Scaffolded a new Web API controller ApiPerson
- * Started the site and browsed to all the generated pages.
+ * Started the site and browsed to different generated pages.

 ---